61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 QR code scans reached 26.95 million in 2023—a 433% increase over the past two years

-The latest QR code statistics report from QR TIGER QR Code Generator revealed a whopping 26.95 million scans all over the world from all channels.
+The latest QR code statistics report from QR TIGER QR Code Generator revealed a whopping 26.95 million scans worldwide from all channels.

 Smartphone usage is the primary catalyst of the QR code upsurge.
 This year, there are 7.1 billion global smartphone users, which indicates a demand for mobile-first technology like QR codes.